captainbluebear/GEOL0069-ML-Inland-Water-Body-Detection/README.md

 \text{NDWI} = \frac{\text{Green} - \text{NIR}}{\text{Green} + \text{NIR}}
 $$

 where Green is a band of green light, and NIR is a Near Infrared Band.
 The index is designed to maximise values which indicate water while minimising values representing non-water features such as soil or vegetation (Xu, 2006).
-Since its proposal, this index has been adopted as a general approach for identifying water in satellite imagery and is widely used.
-However, the NDWI fails to perform under certain conditions, including when imagery contains areas with built-up or urban land, or if the water body has high sediment levels (Xu, 2006; Jiang et al., 2020).
+Since its proposal, this index has been adopted as a general approach for identifying water in satellite imagery.
+However, the NDWI fails to perform under certain conditions, including when imagery contains areas with built-up or urban land or if the water body has high sediment levels (Xu, 2006; Jiang et al., 2020).
 As a result, this index will be used as a baseline measurement against which the machine learning algorithms can be compared.
 However, the goal is to outperform the NDWI especially in cases where it performs poorly.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>